UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week08/lecture08.md

 notes:
 or to show a time-series, use connected lines that stack on top of each other to show area across the whole canvass.
 This shows you trends and specific vertical values.

+same issues with this here as far as stacking, but again, people like it!

 ---